Ishika3003/Web_Tech/README.md

 # Web_Tech
-For next few days i will be practicing html
+For the next few days i will be practicing html
+First of all i'll code a birthday card for myself.